rahmatnazali/pimage-legacy/README.md

 # Copy-Move Detection on Digital Image using Python

 ### Udpdate

-**Update 18 Oct 2019**: I believe it is time to rewrite and optimize on python 3!
-Currenlty WIP :)
+**Update 2**: The python 3 version of this code is ready at [here](https://github.com/rahmatnazali/image-copy-move-detection).

-**Update**: I just released english version for english reader!
+**Update 1**: I just released english version for english reader!
 You can have it via [Release tag](https://github.com/rahmatnazali/image-copy-move-detection/releases/tag/English_Version) or by pulling the newest code.

 ## Description